-- 1. Student submits request in writing to the Registrar (St. Augustine) or the Assistant Registrar (Tallahassee). - 2.
-Registrar (St. Augustine) or the Assistant Registrar (Tallahassee) provides student with a Flagler College Alternate Campus Transfer Form. - 3.
+- 1. Student submits request in writing to the Registrar (St. Augustine) or the Assistant Director of Academic Services (Tallahassee). - 2.
+Registrar (St. Augustine) or the Assistant Director of Academic Services (Tallahassee) provides student with a Flagler College Alternate Campus Transfer Form. - 3.
 Student obtains required signatures from Department Chair (St. Augustine) or Department Chair (Tallahassee) to ensure that course will meet the requirements of the major. - 4.
 Student obtains required signatures from Academic Affairs (and the Dean (Tallahassee). - 5.
-The student returns the Flagler College Alternate Campus Transfer Form to the Office of the Registrar (St. Augustine) or the Assistant Registrar (Tallahassee).
+The student returns the Flagler College Alternate Campus Transfer Form to the Office of the Registrar (St. Augustine) or the Assistant Director of Academic Services (Tallahassee).
 The home campus forwards the request to the receiving campus, who reviews the request to determine if there is space available in the requested course. - 6.
 If space is available, the receiving campus sends a letter of approval to the student, with a copy to the home campus, noting the dates, meeting times, and location of the class meetings.
 The student is also notified of the applicable tuition charge, the registration deadline, and the date on which tuition payment and/or deposit are due. - 7.
-The student will be required to confirm his/her intent to enroll in the course and to pay applicable charges as specified by the Registrar (St. Augustine) or Assistant Registrar (Tallahassee) and the Business Services Office personnel at the receiving campus. - 8.
+The student will be required to confirm his/her intent to enroll in the course and to pay applicable charges as specified by the Registrar (St. Augustine) or Assistant Director of Academic Services (Tallahassee) and the Business Services Office personnel at the receiving campus. - 8.
 It will be the responsibility of the student to discuss arrangements for financial aid with Financial Aid personnel at his/her home campus.